San2021331091/Cadillacs-and-Dinosaurs-Game/README.md

 ## Development Goal:
-The development goal for the "Cadillacs and Dinosaurs" game in C++ with SFML is to faithfully recreate the classic arcade experience.
+The development goal for the "Cadillacs and Dinosaurs" game in C++ with SFML is to faithfully recreate the classic arcade experience using data structure and algorithm.
 This involves implementing authentic gameplay mechanics, leveraging SFML for visually appealing graphics and animations, and introducing a robust cooperative multiplayer system.
 Responsive controls, immersive sound effects, diverse level design, and bug-free gameplay are